CALL US! 1-415-851-9190 LetsGo@Lucky-Tuk-Tuk.com

 10. Famous in Film

-Chinatown has been the backdrop for countless Hollywood films, meaning your casual stroll down Grant Avenue might be the setting of an action scene in someone’s mind.
-Just try not to dramatically whisper, “Follow me!” to unsuspecting tourists.
+Chinatown has been the backdrop for countless Hollywood scenes, which means your casual stroll might feel strangely cinematic.
+Just try not to dramatically whisper, “Follow me,” to unsuspecting tourists unless you’re ready to commit.

 11. Art and Culture